Recognition of same-sex unions in Moldova: Same-sex marriage

 Article 48(2) of the Constitution of Moldova states that "[t]he family shall be founded on a freely consented marriage between a husband and wife, on their full equality in rights and the parents' right and obligation to ensure their children's upbringing, education and training."
 In addition, Article 48(1) states: "The family shall represent the natural and fundamental factor of the society, and shall enjoy the State and society protection."
 The wording has been interpreted as banning same-sex marriage, though the Constitutional Court of Moldova has not ruled on a case challenging this definition.
 The Family Code refers to married spouses as "man and woman".
 Article 2 of the code states that "family relations are performed according to the principles of [...] voluntariness of the marriage union of the man and woman [...]".
 Transgender persons are permitted to marry a person of the opposite sex after sex reassignment surgery and the changing of their identification documents to reflect their legal gender.

+In December 2022, pro-Russia news outlets were erroneously reporting that the European Union had made the legalisation of same-sex marriage a condition for Moldova's accession to the union.
+A motion published in the Official Journal of the European Union on 16 December 2022 "invites the Republic of Moldova to eliminate the constitutional ban on same-sex marriages established in 1994 and to establish measures to combat discrimination for LGBTI people."
+The motion does not oblige and does not make the accession to the EU conditional on amending the Constitution.

+In March 2023, four same-sex couples who were denied marriage licenses announced plans to challenge the refusal at the European Court of Human Rights.
+A couple, Angelica Frolov and Leo Zbancă, filed a lawsuit in April 2023 seeking legal recognition of their relationship.
+In June 2023, activists demonstrated in Chișinău for the legal recognition of same-sex unions.
+A spokesperson for the LGBT advocacy group GenderDoc-M said, "Currently, we have new initiatives [such as the marriage equality campaign], which for [us] is a sign of our development."